 Since this microphone is a condenser, it needs some kind of a phantom power source, which you’ll want to consider if you’re trying to stay on a budget.
 It’s also not as durable as the dynamic microphones on the list so this is not the microphone to use if it’s going to get thrown around.
 But if you’re looking for a good, cheap condenser microphone for recording your practice sessions – or even use in studio sessions – the MXL 770 is a good choice.

-The Audio Technica 2035 is a little more expensive than some of the other microphones on the list, but it’s just a wonderful condenser microphone and still costs less than 200 dollars.
-The Audio Technica 2035 is overall my favorite cheap microphone for recording, but it can also hold up to live use.
+The Audio Technica 2020 is just a wonderful condenser microphone and still is affordable.
+The AT2020 is overall my favorite cheap microphone for recording, but it can also hold up to live use.

-Audio Technica has an entire line of similar microphones that will grow with your budget but the 2035 is a respectable place to start.
+Audio Technica has an entire line of similar microphones that will grow with your budget, but the AT2020 is a respectable place to start.
 It also features a -10db pad and a bass roll off switch.
 It’s shock mount isn’t necessarily my favorite design, but for the price it’s really nothing to complain about.

 The strongest point for this mic is its consistency.
 I’ve used this microphone and other microphones from Audio Technica in different studios and live gigs and have found them to be impressively reliable.
 Tonally, they’re very even across the entire spectrum.
 If you’re finding the MXL gives you more color than what you’re looking for, the Audio Technica is going to be a good option for you.

-The 2035 is also very responsive, which can be both good and bad.
+The AT2020 is also very responsive, which can be both good and bad.
 If you’re recording in a noisy environment, this microphone is probably going to pick up all the excess sound.
-Like the MXL though, be aware that you will have to invest in a phantom power supply.
+Like the MXL, though, be aware that you will have to invest in a phantom power supply.

 If you love the sound of ribbon microphones but thought you just couldn’t afford one, take a look at the MXL R144.
 This is a budget ribbon mic that delivers sound on par with mics costing many times as much.
 I’ve used this microphone a few times when recording vocals and a variety of acoustic instruments, and the sound is just great – accurate and warm.